info

 So, what are the problems we encounter when building API’s?

-Managing the clients
+Managing the clients Link to heading

 I already mentioned this problem in the introduction.
 To use an API, you need to have an API client.
 Perhaps you’re building several apps for this API, so you’ll need to build the same API client in different languages.
 Or maybe you’re building a public API and the community builds different ways of interacting with your product.
 Let’s visualize this issue: